Series: The Hollywood Squares

 - Who Names Their Kid "Dude"?: Bergeron's version once had a female contestant named Ketchup.

 - You Fool!: In the Bergeron era, Penn Jillette would often respond to wrong answers by going completely over-the-top in shouting how wrong the contestants were.
 This led to one instance where Gilbert Gottfried was the only unclaimed square, and after the second failed attempt began yelling "You fool!" in imitation of Jillette, who had done it earlier that episode.
 Gottfried ended up being called on a total of seven times before someone answered correctly; by the end the whole panel was shouting "You fool!" in unison.
-Also an Overly Long Gag, and a rare example of one that became more funny each time it recurred.
+Also an Overly Long Gag, and a rare example of one that became even funnier each time it recurred.
 Video here and here.